Arena-Lite: Efficient and Reliable Large Language Model Evaluation via Tournament-Based Direct Comparisons: Arena-Lite

-Figure~\ref{fig:va_conceptual} and Algorithm~\ref{algo:va_scenario_1} illustrate the methodology of \textit{\textbf{Varco Arena}} for benchmarking Large Language Models (LLMs) using a tournament approach.
-In this context, $|X|$ denotes the cardinality of the prompt set in the benchmark dataset (i.e. number of prompts in the dataset).
-As described running \textit{\textbf{Varco Arena}} invokes tournament of participant LLMs for each prompt in benchmark dataset, which we will refer to as \textit{iterated tournaments}.
+Figure~\ref{fig:va_conceptual} and Algorithm~\ref{alg:tournament} illustrate how Arena-Lite benchmarks LLMs via a tournament approach.
+Here, $|X|$ denotes the number of prompts in the benchmark dataset.
+Running Arena-Lite hosts tournaments among participant LLMs for every prompt in the dataset.